tox-dev/pipdeptree/README.md

-  -f, --freeze        print names so as to write freeze files (default: False) --encoding E        the encoding to use when writing to the output (default: utf-8) -d D, --depth D     limit the depth of the tree (text render only) (default: inf) -j, --json          raw JSON - this will yield output that may be used by external tools (default: False) --json-tree         nested JSON - mimics the text format layout (default: False) --mermaid           https://mermaid.js.org flow diagram (default: False)
+  -f, --freeze        print names so as to write freeze files (default: False) --encoding E        the encoding to use when writing to the output (default: utf-8) -d D, --depth D     limit the depth of the tree (text render only) (default: inf) -r, --reverse       render the dependency tree in the reverse fashion ie. the sub-dependencies are listed with the list of packages that need them under them (default: False)
+  --license           list the license(s) of a package (text render only) (default: False) -j, --json          raw JSON - this will yield output that may be used by external tools (default: False) --json-tree         nested JSON - mimics the text format layout (default: False) --mermaid           https://mermaid.js.org flow diagram (default: False)